martyna-sciupider/martyna-sciupider/README.md

 <h2 align="center">I invite you to familiarize yourself with my CV written in HTML language  </h2>
 <h2 align="center"> https://martyna-sciupider-cv.netlify.app/ </h2>

-I'm a dynamic and meticulous individual who is ready to take on the next challenge in my career.
+<p align="justify"> I'm a dynamic and meticulous individual who is ready to take on the
+next challenge in my career.
 I have experience working on largescale projects such as Expressway S19 and Highway A2.
 I am not afraid of challenges and always strive to learn quickly in order to